How To Help A Friend

 Prepare yourself!

-If you or someone you know is in an emergency situation, call Emergency Services at 000.
+If you or a friend are in an emergency situation, call emergency services on 000.

 Support